 7. Start an email campaign

 Reusing and repurposing Twitch streams frees up your time to focus on other important tasks.
-For example, use Restream Analytics to get valuable insights on all your streams and optimize according to what is working best.
-You can also focus on viewer engagement and chatting with your audience across multiple channels using Restream Chat.
+For example, you can use Restream analytics to get valuable insights on all your streams and optimize according to what is working best.
+You can also focus on viewer engagement and chatting with your audience across multiple channels using Restream chat.

-When you don’t have to worry about being on camera, you can more easily reply and interact with your viewers.
+When you don’t have to worry about being on camera — which you won’t, if you’re live streaming a recorded video! — you can more easily reply and interact with your viewers.
 You can also work on setting goals as a streamer that help you improve and grow your channel.

 Get the most from your valuable Twitch streams by reusing and repurposing the content for live streaming on all your other platforms!